ReproNim/reproflow-data-sync/ses-20250127/README.md

   split the 3rd series into 2 series with 8 and 11 images each or 19
   totally instead of 20 ones.
 It should be investigated what is the cause and what happened with 9-th image in 3rd scan (008-func-bold_task-rest_acq-short1_run-03).
+- `dump_qrinfo.jsonl` contains only video QR codes and no audio ones.